-- (a) Criminal History Record Check.
-The Board may require a criminal history record check for a person who is either licensed under this Article or applying for licensure under this Article.
-The Board is responsible for providing to the North Carolina Department of Justice the fingerprints of the person to be checked, a form signed by the person consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories, and any additional information required by the Department of Justice.
+(a) Criminal History Record Check. - The Board shall require a criminal history record check for a person who is either licensed under this Article or applying for licensure under this Article.
+The Board is responsible for providing to the North Carolina Department of Justice the fingerprints of the person to be checked, a form signed by the person consenting to the criminal record check and the use of fingerprints and other identifying information required by the State

+- or national repositories, and any additional information required by the Department of Justice.
 The Board shall keep all information obtained pursuant to this section confidential. - (b) Conviction.
 If a criminal history record check reveals one or more convictions, the conviction does not automatically bar licensure.
 The Board shall consider all of the following factors regarding the conviction: - (1) The level of seriousness of the crime. - (2) The date of the crime. - (3) The age of the person at the time of the conviction. - (4) The circumstances surrounding the commission of the crime, if known. - (5) The nexus between the criminal conduct of the person and the job duties of the position to be filled. - (6) The person's prison, jail, probation, parole, rehabilitation, and employment records since the date the crime was committed. - (7) The subsequent commission of a crime by the person. - (c) Denial of Licensure.
 If the Board denies, revokes, or suspends a license based on information obtained in a criminal history record check, the Board shall disclose to the person the information contained in the criminal history record check that is relevant to the Board's actions.
 The Board may not provide a copy of the criminal history record check to the person.
 A person has the right to appear before the Board to appeal the Board's decision.
-An appearance before the Board shall constitute an exhaustion of administrative remedies in accordance with Chapter 150B of the General Statutes. - (d) Limited Immunity.
-The Board, its officers and employees, acting in good faith and in compliance with this section, shall be immune from civil liability for its actions based on information provided in a person's criminal history record check.
+An appearance before the Board shall constitute an exhaustion of administrative remedies in accordance with Chapter 150B of the General Statutes.